evolvablehardware/BitstreamEvolution/README.md

 BitstreamEvolution will begin to run and display information in separate windows that will appear (unless these have been disabled in the configuration).

-BitstreamEvolution will continue to run until:
+BitstreamEvolution will continue to run until one of the following happens:
   * It has run through the specified number of generations
   * It has met the specified conditions
   * It is terminated in some other form (e.g. ctrl-c, shutdown, etc.)